gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 My synthesizer library can decode MIDI both from files and external devices.
 I elected to write my own MIDI parser rather than use the one from `mm`.
-Fool me once, etc., and besides, parsing MIDI is pretty straightforward.
+Fool me once, etc., and I thought writing a MIDI parser could be a fun exercise.
 The most complicated part is probably "Variable Length Quantities" - an encoding for integers where the most-significant bit of each byte is used to mark the final byte of the integer.
 Kind of like C strings but for integers.